Israel presses Gaza offensive, seizes large amounts of weapons - www.lokmattimes.com

 Israel presses Gaza offensive, seizes large amounts of weapons

-Tel Aviv [Israel], December 22 (ANI/TPS): Israel pressed its offensive against Hamas on Thursday night as soldiers uncovered and destroyed rocket launchers and other weapons, the Israel Defence Forces said on Friday morning.
+Tel Aviv [Israel], December 24 (ANI/TPS): Israel pressed its offensive against Hamas on Thursday night as soldiers uncovered and destroyed rocket launchers and other weapons, the Israel Defense Forces said on Friday morning.

 In the central Gaza village of Jahar al-Dikh, troops located a Hamas weapons warehouse.
 Soldiers also spotted rocket launchers that had been used to fire rockets at Israel in previous days.
 The launchers were destroyed in an airstrike.